sullis/securitybuilder/README.md

 ### X509CertificateBuilder

 Creates an X509Certificate or a chain of X509Certificate.

-Very useful for building up certificates.
+Very useful for building up certificates if you use `chain()`.

 ```java
 public class X509CertificateBuilderTest {